mikrono/tModLoaderWiki_kr_ko/Time-and-Timers.md

+***
+This Guide has been updated to 1.4.
+If you need to view the old 1.3 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Time-and-Timers/ecf72a76ff8f2643414d2dd2095a7c0f7b01024e)
+***

 # Time and Timers
 When dealing with various aspects of Terraria modding, you'll find yourself wanting to delay actions of make things happen less frequently.
 In short, you'll want to utilize time and timers to accomplish your modding goals.
 This guide will go over many time related concepts so that you don't unknowingly make a mistake in your code.